 - 2.1.
 This proposal aims to detail when rates relief would be provided in the event of natural disaster by adopting a new Rates Remission Policy. - 2.2.
 The proposal is to allow the Council, in its discretion, to remit rates charged on any land used for residential purposes that has been detrimentally affected by natural disaster (such as erosion, subsidence, avulsion or earthquake) and is aimed at aiding those ratepayers most adversely affected. - 2.3.
-The conditions and criteria of the policy include:

-The Council may remit any rate or user charge made and levied in respect of the land, if following the declaration of a civil defence emergency:

-1. Land used for residential purposes is detrimentally affected by natural disaster (such as erosion, subsidence, avulsion or earthquake) and:

-- a) as a result dwellings or buildings previously habitable were made uninhabitable; and - b) the activity for which the land and/or buildings were used prior to the disaster is unable to be undertaken or continued.
+The conditions and criteria of the policy include: - 1) The Council may remit any rate or user charge made and levied in respect of the land, if land is detrimentally affected by natural disaster (such as erosion, subsidence, avulsion or earthquake) and: - a) as a result dwellings or buildings previously habitable were made "uninhabitable; and - b) the activity for which the land and/or buildings were used prior to the disaster is unable to be undertaken or continued.